-- All nominations must be received by the nomination deadline.
+All nominations must be received by the nomination deadline – midnight, 15th May

-- Shortlisted nominees for 2019 will be contacted by Friday 22nd February.
+Shortlisted nominees will be contacted by 5th June

 How does the judging work?

-- Nominations for previous winners are welcome.
-Judges will look particularly for what previous winners have done since their last award which would make an additional award appropriate.
+Nominations for previous winners are welcome.
+Judges will look particularly for what previous winners have achieved since their last award which would make an additional award appropriate.

-- The judges are: Hawth General Manager, Dave Watmore; Community Worker, Katie Bennett; Head of Community Services for Crawley Borough Council, Sarah Barnes and Content Editor for the Crawley Observer, Tim Harris.
+The judges are: Hawth General Manager, Dave Watmore; Community Worker, Katie Bennett; Head of Community Services for Crawley Borough Council, and Crawley Observer Editor, Mark Dunford.

 Who can attend the Awards Presentation Evening?

-- Shortlisted nominees along with family, friends, supporters and those who nominated them will be invited to attend the Awards Presentation Evening at The Hawth on Wednesday 6th March at 6.45pm.
+Shortlisted nominees along with family, friends, supporters and those who nominated them will be invited to attend the Awards Presentation Evening at The Hawth in June.
 The event is strictly by invitation only.

-- Tickets are free of charge and can be sent by post or collected from the Box Office.
+Tickets are free of charge and can be sent by post or collected.